 High school is an opportunity to explore the things that might interest you, and that's especially true for homeschoolers.
 Without the constraints of a traditional class schedule, students are free to focus on topics that excite, skills that matter, and educational paths that will benefit each unique student.

-Some students feel that they're wasting time in a traditional high school environment.
+Similarly, some students feel that they're wasting time in a traditional high school environment.
 Homeschooling allows you to cut down on that lost time by focusing on essential topics only, whether that's a specific interest, a potential career path, or a subject a student is struggling with.
 And, some material is easier to learn than others, so students can breeze through subjects that they learn quickly.

 3 Potential Drawbacks